bilberry-blend/turbo-monorepo-release-action/CONTRIBUTING.md

 We may reject contributions that are outside the scope of this action.
 In such cases feel free to make a fork under the terms of the MIT license.

+Changes should preferably be non-breaking and backwards compatible.
+New behaviour should be opt-in and not change the default behaviour of the action.
+We will consider breaking changes if the benefits are significant enough.

 ## Testing

 The project makes use of tests to ensure that the code works as expected.